 It is the responsibility of the Board of Directors to establish the boundaries of the internal director districts of the school district, and to redistrict the director districts as necessary.

+Division or Redivision of District into Director Districts

-The Board of Directors, with the assistance of the administration, the ESD and the State Redistricting Commission, will develop a plan of proposed director districts within eight months of any of the following events:
+The Board of Directors, with the assistance of the administration, the educational service district and the state redistricting commission, commission and consultants (e.g., attorneys, demographic experts, etc.) as appropriate will prepare for the division or redivision of the district into director districts no later than eight months after any of the following :

-Receipt of federal decennial census data;
+Receipt of federal decennial census data from the redistricting commission;

-Consolidation of the district with one or more other districts;
+Consolidation of the district with one or more other districts into one district;

-Transfer of territory to or from the district;
+Transfer of territory to or from the district or dissolution and annexation of the district; or;

-Annexation of territory to or from the district; or

-Approval by a majority of the district's voters of a proposal to divide the district into director districts.
+Approval by a majority of the district's registered voters of a proposition to divide the district into director districts.

+The districting or redistricting plan shall be consistent with the criteria and adopted according to the procedure established under law.

 Legal References: RCW 29A.76.010 Counties, municipal corporations, and special purpose districts